vesoft-inc/nebula-java/README.md

 int code = client.execute("CREATE TAG course(name string, credits int);");
 ```

-If query executes seccuessfully, `0` will be returned.
+If query executes successfully, `0` will be returned.
 For a more complete example, refer to [Graph Java client example](./examples/src/main/java/com/vesoft/nebula/examples/GraphClientExample.java).

 ### Storage Client

 If you only use the interface of RPC, nothing to worry about.

 If you want to directly use storage client to encode/decode, you need to use the jni interface.
-We have already package a `libnebula_codec.so` in the `nebula-utils` jar, but if it doen't works in your environment, please compile the [dynamic link library](https://github.com/vesoft-inc/nebula/tree/master/src/jni).
+We have already package a `libnebula_codec.so` in the `nebula-utils` jar, but if it doesn't works in your environment, please compile the [dynamic link library](https://github.com/vesoft-inc/nebula/tree/master/src/jni).
 And `mvn install` the jni jar in your local maven repo.